updated on 13/12/2022

-On 24 June 2022, the Hong Kong Government gazetted the Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022, to introduce a registration regime for Dealers in Precious Metals and Stones (DPMS), so as to impose statutory anti-money laundering and counter-terrorist financing (AML/CTF) obligations on DPMS sector.
+On 7 December 2022, Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022 in Hong Kong has been passed by the Legislative Council, to introduce a registration regime for Dealers in Precious Metals and Stones (DPMS), so as to impose statutory anti-money laundering and counter-terrorist financing (AML/CTF) obligations on DPMS sector.

 Definition/ Meaning of Dealers in Precious Metals and Stones (DPMS) Regulated Activity in Hong Kong

 Under the Ordinance, Dealers in Precious Metals and Stones (DPMS) is defined as the person carries on any of the following activities by way of business